 The Town also held its bi-yearly Town Faithful celebration (formerly known as Early Settlers) to acknowledge and honour long-term residents who have made important contributions to the Town's prosperity and lifestyle.
-On hundred residents and their families attended the event, which was held at Burswood on Swan.
+One hundred residents and their families attended the event, which was held at Burswood on Swan.

-- 41 Arts events delivered
+41 Arts events delivered

-- 29 community events delivered with 52,850 people in attendance
+29 community events delivered

-- 1,786 approvals granted for various events, and premises bookings
+1,786 approvals granted for various events, and premises bookings

-- 2 English conversation classes held
+2 English conversation classes held

-- 12 new volunteers recruited
+12 new volunteers recruited

-- 145 KidSport vouchers awarded
+145 KidSport vouchers awarded

+5 grants given to community

-- 5 Grants and 17 donations given to community groups, individuals and schools
+17 donations given to community